Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 Causes of Tinnitus

-Tinnitus can occur for a variety of reasons after head injury.
+Tinnitus can occur for a variety of reasons after head injury or concussion.
 The most common causes that occur as a result of trauma are listed below:

 1. Ossicular Chain Disruption